 When you’ve played around with the VPN client for a while, you should have a better idea of how CyberGhost measures up.
 If you like what you see, you’ll probably want to upgrade.

-If you’re sure about the VPN, go for a year or two years.
-With discounts applied, CyberGhost is among the cheapest VPNs out there, and even then the 45-day guarantee is there if problems arise.
+If you’re sure about the VPN, go straight for two or three years.
+With discounts applied, CyberGhost is among the cheapest VPNs out there, and even then, the 45-day guarantee is there if problems arise.

-But don’t rush to judgement.
-There are many excellent VPNs around, such as NordVPN, PureVPN, Private Internet Access, ExpressVPN, and VyprVPN.
-Many also offer free trials, allowing you to weigh up the various options before paying anything.
+But don’t rush to judgment.
+There are many excellent VPNs around, such as NordVPN, PureVPN, Private Internet Access, and VyprVPN.
+Some of them also offer free trials and lengthy money-back guarantees, allowing you to weigh up the various options before paying anything.

 It might be the case that CyberGhost wins out, but you won’t know before you’ve tried the competition.
-So shop around, read reviews, and take advantage of free trials before subscribing.
+So shop around, read reviews (including our CyberGhost review!), and take advantage of free trials before subscribing.